mone/gilded-rose-kata/README.md

 BUG2 Only one type of "Backstage passes" is supported: verify if this is the intended behavior (same goes for "Sulfuras": see also story N5)

+BUG3 Verify that "never has to be sold" means its sell-in date does not decrease